janhavishankar/jst/_pages/about.md

   - /about.html
 ---

 Janhavi Shankar is a PhD Candidate in Econometrics and Quantitative Economics at Fordham University, specializing in International and Financial Economics.
-Currently, he is working with Professor Dominick Salvatore as his Graduate Research and Teaching Assistant.
+Currently, he is working with Prof. Dominick Salvatore as his Graduate Research and Teaching Assistant.

 His research interests are in Financial Economics, International Finance, Behavioral Finance, Financial Markets, FinTech, Empirical Asset Pricing, Applied Econometrics, and Economic Development.
 At Fordham, he is advised by Prof. Erick Rengifo and Prof. Dominick Salvatore.